 1. Draw Chinese characters in the sand

 Show your child that it’s easier to write Chinese characters by the ocean where the sand is hard and wet.
-You can teach your kid Chinese by demonstrating Chinese sand writing.
-For kids who already know how to write, you can have a race to see who can write the most Chinese characters!
+For kids who already know how to write, have a race to see who can write the most Chinese characters!

-If you give your child options and follow his or her lead, they might be more willing to learn!
+If you offer your child options and follow his or her lead, they might be more willing to learn!

 2. Assemble Chinese characters with rocks!